Tampa Bay Buccaneers: 1992–1996

-During the 1985 season, the team wore a special patch marking their tenth season.
 For the 1993 season, the Buccaneers added a commemorative patch to the right sleeve of their uniforms, which read "Mr C" in cursive script.
 It was in recognition of owner Hugh Culverhouse, who was battling terminal lung cancer.
+For 1994, the Buccaneers carried the league-wide NFL 75th anniversary patch, and as part of the "throwback" theme of the season, wore white jerseys with white pants on two occasions.